 Greetings from MoDOT Welcome to Tracker, MoDOT's performance management tool that documents our commitment to accountability, innovation and efficiency in order to deliver valuable benefits to Missouri taxpayers.
 MoDOT has a proud legacy of wisely managing the state's transportation system and meeting challenges in order to delight our customers and promote a safe and prosperous Missouri.
 Despite limited resources, MoDOT has been diligent about maintaining our system in the best condition we can for as long as we can.
 However, citizens have asked for more transportation options, and I believe they deserve more.
 It is critical to build a 21st century transportation system today in order to fuel our economy and retain our workforce.
 We must also work to ensure the safety of those who use the transportation system.
-That means providing systematic safety improvements, a commitment to law enforcement and emergency response, and educational efforts to influence driver behavior.
-Two significant steps that we know would save lives on our roadways and would not cost a dime would be passage of a primary safety belt law and a ban of the usage of handheld electronic devices while driving.
+That means providing systematic safety improvements, a commitment to law enforcement and emergency response and educational efforts to influence driver behavior.
+The current "Buckle Up, Phone Down" campaign is our effort to get Missourians and businesses to pledge their commitment to safety belt usage and attentive driving - two practices that we know save lives.
 While this report highlights the measures used to monitor our dedication to a world-class transportation experience for Missourians, it is really a testament to the bold ingenuity of our employees who design, build, maintain and operate our \$50 billion transportation assets.
 We have built Tracker around seven tangible results.
 These results are outcomes that you expect to see and they guide us in making decisions every day.
 The performance measures documented on the following pages are designed to help us focus on the progress we are making to achieve these results.
-Our culture of innovation has allowed us to stretch our resources as far as possible to provide improvements that give Missourians the best value for every dollar invested.
-But there is much more work to be done.
+Despite funding constraints, MoDOT continues to be good stewards of taxpayer dollars.
+Through efficiency and innovation, MoDOT has saved \$4.5 billion since 2007, and invested those savings in the transportation network, completing projects below budget and on time.
 I ask that you join me in making the transportation system in our great state all that it can and needs to be.
 With warm regards, Patrick K. McKenna Mission Our mission is to provide a world-class transportation experience that delights our customers and promotes a prosperous Missouri.
 TANGIBLE RESULTS ALUE SAFETY Keep Customers and Ourselves Safe Be Safe SERVICE Provide Outstanding Customer Service Be Accountable Deliver Transportation Solutions of Great Value Be Respectful Use Resources Wisely Be Inclusive STABILITY Keep Roads and Bridges in Good Condition Be Bold Operate a Reliable and Convenient Be Better Transportation System Be One Team Advance Economic Development So we can be a great organization.